creviceapp/creviceapp/readme.markdown

 SendInput.ExtentedKeyUp(VK_LWIN); // Send `Win` to the foreground application.
 ```

-For the API combined four API above mentioned with `ScanCode` flag,
+For four API above mentioned, combined it with `ScanCode` flag,
 `KeyDownWithScanCode(ushort keyCode)`, `KeyUpWithScanCode(ushort keyCode)`, `ExtendedKeyDownWithScanCode(ushort keyCode)` and `ExtendedKeyUpWithScanCode(ushort keyCode)` are also provided.

 ```cs